Skyfighter64/Audio-Visualizer/README.md

 Here are some of my favorite ways to play audio:

 ## RPI Audio Receiver:
-This is the easiest way to get Raspotify, Bluetooth Audio and AirPlay 2 on your Raspberrry Pi (needs latest Raspberry Pi OS)
+This is the easiest way to get Raspotify (Spotify Connect), Bluetooth Audio and AirPlay 2 on your Raspberrry Pi (needs latest Raspberry Pi OS)

 https://github.com/nicokaiser/rpi-audio-receiver